ade8850/multimodal-trading-assistant/README.md

 The system can be configured through:
 - Environment variables (.env file)
-- Web interface settings
-- YAML configuration files for the scheduler (config.yaml)
+- YAML configuration files for the scheduler (scheduler_config.yaml)

 See `scheduler_config.example.yaml` for scheduler configuration options.